 On two buses which serviced BBI and Macleans College students, AT’s daily school bus loading reports noted a total limit of 89.5 — this was derived from averaging the secondary and intermediate seating maximums.
 The intermediate seating maximum however was calculated based on an assumption that one seat could hold more than one person.
 Throughout the time the buses have run, no eyewitnesses spoken to by The Collegian could identify a situation where more than one person occupied a single seat.

-Making a more accurate passenger loading capacity limit of seventy eight.
-With 45 seated passengers (assuming one sitting passenger occupying one seat) and 33 standing.
+With an accurate legal limit of 45 seated passengers (assuming one sitting passenger occupying one seat) and 33 standing.

 Breaking the limit can result in fines for the operator of the bus.